Unity-Technologies/ziva-vfx-utils/docs/zBuilder_tutorials.rst

 * any mesh name (embedded, user tet)

 This works with regular expressions as well.
-For example you can search for occurrences of 'r_' at the beginning of a name.
+For example you can search for occurrences of "r_" at the beginning of a name.

 Changing geometry name
 **********************